Program Site Address:

 Typical Daily or Weekly Schedule in Clinic

-The resident spends 80–90% of his/her time in direct patient care.
-Most of the time this will be served in the Eye Clinic, but on occasion it may include evaluation of patients in the Emergency Room, inpatients on the ward and quarterly involvement in Kid’s Fest screenings at local schools.
+- The resident spends 80–90% of his/her time in direct patient care.
+Most of the time this will be served in the Eye Clinic, but on occasion it may include evaluation of patients in the Emergency Room, inpatients on the ward and occasional participation in screenings at local schools and local health fairs.

 Rotation through other Services

-The resident will follow pre- and post-operative cases, observe ophthalmological surgery and follow disease specialists within the following subspecialties:
+The resident will follow pre- and post-operative cases, observe ophthalmological surgery and clinical care with the following specialists:

 - Cornea, as available